 If you walk past the ferry terminals, you will pass by Bacvice and Ovcice.

-Ovcice is about a 20-minute walk from the old city waterfront, is pebbly, and you need to watch your footing walking into the water.
+Ovcice is about a 20-minute walk from the old city waterfront.
+It’s pebbly, so you need to watch your footing when walking into the water.

-We did pass by Bacvice on the way to Ovcice, but it was crowded, and the black sand and not appealing to us.
+We passed by Bacvice on the way to Ovcice, but it was crowded, and the black sand wasn’t appealing to us.

-Kasjuni is about a 30-minute walk from the old city waterfront and does take you past the Jezinac beach.
+Kasjuni is about a 30-minute walk from the old city waterfront and takes you past the Jezinac beach.

 After a walk up to Marjan Hill, a swim at the sheltered Kasjuni beach is perfect.